aj-white/piplexed/docs/index.md

 ## Overview

 Piplexed is a command line tool to identify outdated python packages, installed from [PyPI](https://pypi.org/), via [pipx](https://pypa.github.io/pipx/).
+It displays it's output as a nice [rich](https://github.com/Textualize/rich) printed tree.

 ### What is pipx ?